litestar-org/litestar-asyncpg/docs/index.rst

 Installation
 ------------

-Installing ``litestar-asyncpg`` is as easy as calling your favorite Python package manager:
+Installing ``litestar-piccolo`` is as easy as calling your favorite Python package manager:

 .. tab-set::